 Wong Ping, 2014-2018, Hong Kong, ca 63 minutes, Cantonese with English subtitles

 In these six films, Wong Ping holds an acid-hued mirror to contemporary life in Hong Kong and the world beyond.
 His assorted characters, including a player who cares for the offspring of a hookup gone awry; a sex worker who entertains a corrupt cop; and a tree with an insect phobia, face trials and tribulations ranging from the erotic to the existential.
-Program includes International Film Festival Rotterdam Ammado Tiger winners Wong Ping’s Fables 1 (2018) and Wong Ping’s Fables 2 (2019), in addition to The Modern Way to Shower (2020), Who’s the Daddy (2017), Jungle of Desire (2016), and An Emo Nose (2014).
+Program includes International Film Festival Rotterdam Ammado Tiger winner Wong Ping’s Fables 1 (2018) as well as Wong Ping’s Fables 2 (2019), The Modern Way to Shower (2020), Who’s the Daddy (2017), Jungle of Desire (2016), and An Emo Nose (2014).

 Wong Ping Lecture and Conversation